A list of all the top tourist attractions and must-see places in Dresden.

 7. Castle Moritzburg

 No matter how short your stay in Dresden is, you should definitely visit Moritzburg.
-It is one of the most beautiful water castles in the world and only a 20 kilometers away from the city center.
+It is one of the most beautiful water castles in the world and only 20 kilometers away from the city center.
 The castle was built as a hunting lodge and even today a little zoo is part of it.

 It’s also possible to get inside the castle, but exploring the surrounding gardens might actually be a better investment of your time.
 You’ll find multiple little pavilions and castles throughout the huge park.
 I love the pink little lighthouse king August the Strong built as a stage for naval amusement battles.
 Here’s the official link to the website